ppvk/wrenjs/docs/configuration.md

 ## errorFn

 When an error occurs, this will be called with the module name, line number, and an error message.
-If this is `NULL`, Wren doesn't report any errors.

 If left undefined, the error is printed to the console.